Chart Color Schemes

 Wareemba has a typical household mix, with a higher-than-average median household size

 Family households account for 72.5% of all households, including 36.2% couples with children, 25.2% couples without children, and 10.3% single parent families.
 Non-family households constitute the remaining 27.5%, with lone person households at 24.8% and group households comprising 1.7%.
-The median household size is 2.6 people, larger than the Greater Sydney average of 2.5.
+The median household size is 2.6 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households